 - 1. The poster must depict the theme of "sustainable forestry."
 Judging will be based on originality, quality, and relevance to the theme. - 2.
 The theme "Sustainable Forestry" must appear on the back of the poster along with the name, age, address, telephone number, grade, name of club, and county.
 Entries will be disqualified without this information. - 3.
-Mail postmarked by April 15 or deliver entries to: Diana Haid, Youth Environmental Program, WV Department of Environmental Protection, 601 57th Street SE, Charleston, WV 25304.
+Mail postmarked by April 15 or deliver entries to: Annette Hoskins, WV Youth Environmental Program, 601 57th Street SE, Charleston, WV 25304.